TeskaLabs/asab/doc/asab/storage.rst

-Storing data in Elastic Search
+Storing data in ElasticSearch
 ------------------------------

-When using Elastic Search, add configurations for URL, username and password.
+When using ElasticSearch, add configurations for URL, username and password.

 .. code:: ini